Why Do Bees Make Honey?

 Why Do Bees Produce Honey?

 There are a few reasons why honeybees make honey.
 First and foremost, the colony needs honey to survive through winters.
 In the winter time, bees take advantage of stored honey as a food source.
 They can also use stored honey if nectar sources outside the hive are low.
+A colony can produce a surprising amount of honey over the course of a year.

 This is why only true honeybee colonies survive the winters.
 Other species that produce small amounts of honey don’t have long-lasting emergency stores to rely on.